jerryq27/Cheatsheets/Libraries-Tools-Frameworks/Tools/Git.md

 `git reset`

-* `--soft` - Uncommits changes, but leaves them in the staging area
+* `--soft` - uncommits changes, but leaves them in the staging area.
-* `--mixed` - Uncommits changes and removes them from the staging area (Default)
+* `--mixed` - uncommits changes and removes them from the staging area (Default).
-* `--hard` - Uncommits changes, removes them from the staging area, and deletes them from the working tree
+* `--hard` - uncommits changes, removes them from the staging area, and deletes them from the working tree.

 Uses:

-1. `git reset` - removes all files from staging (or certain files if specified)
+1. `git reset` - removes all files from staging (or certain files if specified).
 1. `git reset HEAD~1` - uncommits and unstages files from last commit.
 A hash can also be specified and all changes after the has will be uncommited and unstaged.